RESORT UPDATE: May 2021

 We will continue to update this page with the latest news pertaining to COVID-19 protocols and updates.

-Based on the emergency order issued by the Michigan Department of Health and Human Services (MDHHS) on February 9, 2021, Avalanche Bay Indoor Waterpark must remain closed through March 29, 2021 in an effort to curb the rising rate of COVID-19 infections in our state.
-Our current plan to re-open on March 30, 2021 is dependent on the extension of this current order as decided upon by the MDHHS.
+Based on the current order issued by the Michigan Department of Health and Human Services (MDHHS), Avalanche Bay Indoor Waterpark must remain closed through May 24, 2021 in an effort to curb the rising rate of COVID-19 infections in our state.
+Our current plan to re-open on June 4, 2021 is dependent on the extension of this current order as decided upon by the MDHHS.
 Your safety and satisfaction are our utmost priorities and we will continue on our pledge to provide you with a safe and splashtacular experience!

-Indoor dining has resumed at a 25% capacity, staying open no later than 10pm.
-Currently, all restaurants are operating on a to-go basis.
+Indoor dining has resumed at a 50% capacity.
 Please check our dining pages for the latest updates or order online here.

 REMINDER: An inherent risk of exposure to COVID-19 exists in any public place where people are present.